aski02/ICAN/README.md

 - `app.py`: This script contains the graphical user interface.

-- `cause_effect_visualization.py`: This script performs a method for causal discovery on nonlinear ANMs on the Old Faithful Geyser dataset and visualize the results.
+- `cause_effect_visualization.py`: This script performs a method for causal discovery on nonlinear ANMs on the Old Faithful Geyser dataset and visualizes the results.
+The utilized method was described in the paper "Nonlinear causal discovery with additive noise models" by P. Hoyer, D. Janzing, J. M. Mooji, J. Peters and B. Schölkopf (2008).

-- `eval.py`: This script evaluates the algorithm and computes the accuracy as well as slightly different score.
+- `eval.py`: This script evaluates a certain parameter combination for the algorithm and computes the accuracy as well as a custom score.

 - `experiment_variations.py`: This script creates and visualizes the experiments for comparing different paramter choices.
 It utilizes `eval.py` to evaluate different combinations.

 - `performance_analysis.py`: This script runs the performance analysis.

-- `performance_visualization.py`: This script creates visualizes the results of the performance analysis.
+- `performance_visualization.py`: This script visualizes the results of the performance analysis.

 - `hsic.py`: This script implements the Hilbert-Schmidt Independence Criterion.
 The code was sourced from a public GitHub repository: [HSIC](https://github.com/amber0309/HSIC)